trumpiter-max/Trumpiter-max.github.io/_security-wiki/network/02-Network-insfrastrucure.md

 A network area (broadcast domain) connect to per network interface.

+#### Router

-#### Routing
+##### Routing (Control plane)

 - Build and maintains a routing table (network map) to forward packet to other routers in network.
 - Directed network automatically or manually (static routes).
 - Network protocols include **connected** which connect to router directly and **learned** which not connect to router over protocol.
+- Control with software or protocol.

+##### Forwarding (Data plane)

+Collecting data from one device and sending it to another device.

 ##### Routing process

 Selecting and defining paths for **IP-packet traffic** within or between networks as well as the process of managing network traffic overall.
+Administrative distance (AD) or route preference is a number of arbitrary unit assigned to dynamic routes, static routes and directly-connected routes.

 ##### Routing protocol selection